yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ```
 Example 1:
-Question: Charles is married to Jessica.
-They have a child called Atlas.
-Atlas is married to Amelia.
-They have children called Patricia and Nova.
-David is married to Ava.
-They have a child called Amelia.
+Question: Jack is married to Elizabeth.
+They have a child called Oliver.
+Oliver is married to Abigail.
+They have a child called Logan.
+Alexander is married to Mia.
+They have a child called Abigail.

-How is Jessica related to Nova?
+What relation is Mia to Abigail?
-Answer: grandmother
+Answer: mother
-Metadata: {'person1': 'Jessica', 'person2': 'Nova', 'relationship': 'grandmother', 'family_size': 8}
+Metadata: {'person1': 'Mia', 'person2': 'Abigail', 'relationship': 'mother', 'family_size': 7}

 Example 2:
-Question: David is married to Charlotte.
-They have a child called Lucas.
-Lucas is married to Victoria.
-They have children called James and Abigail.
+Question: James is married to Sarah.
+They have a child called Atlas.
+Atlas is married to Sophie.
+They have children called Jennifer and Aria.

-What is Victoria to Abigail?
+What is Aria to Jennifer?
-Answer: mother
+Answer: sister
-Metadata: {'person1': 'Victoria', 'person2': 'Abigail', 'relationship': 'mother', 'family_size': 6}
+Metadata: {'person1': 'Aria', 'person2': 'Jennifer', 'relationship': 'sister', 'family_size': 6}

 Example 3:
-Question: Mason is married to Amelia.
-They have a child called James.
-James is married to Grace.
-They have a child called Abigail.
+Question: Lucas is married to Willow.
+They have a child called Samuel.
+Samuel is married to Zoe.
+They have a child called William.
+Henry is married to Emma.
+They have a child called Zoe.

-What relation is James to Amelia?
+What is Lucas to Willow?
-Answer: son
+Answer: husband
-Metadata: {'person1': 'James', 'person2': 'Amelia', 'relationship': 'son', 'family_size': 5}
+Metadata: {'person1': 'Lucas', 'person2': 'Willow', 'relationship': 'husband', 'family_size': 7}

 ```

-### figlet_font {figlet-font}
+### figlet_font
 Generates FigletFont tasks

 Default configuration: